PRIVACY POLICY

 We will treat your personal information as strictly private and confidential.
 We will only use or disclose it for:

-• purposes directly related to your care and treatment, or in ways that you would reasonably expect that we may use it for your ongoing care and treatment (for example, the disclosure of genetic test results to your referring doctor, for Medicare billing purposes, for medical indemnity insurance obligations); and
+- purposes directly related to your care and treatment, or in ways that you would reasonably expect that we may use it for your ongoing care and treatment (for example, the disclosure of genetic test results to your referring doctor, for Medicare billing purposes, for medical indemnity insurance obligations);

 During your care you may be referred to alternative medical services and providers (pathology, radiology, other specialists) when determining your diagnosis or treatment.
 All referrals to, and liaison with, other health practitioners regarding your healthcare will be conducted whilst maintaining the confidentiality and privacy of your personal information.

-We are required to write back to your referring provider with our assessment and recommendations.
-Beyond this, will only share your records with your other health practitioners/healthcare providers and your family members after receiving consent from you to share this information (see below).
+Your independent practitioner is required to write back to your referring provider with their assessment and recommendations.
+Beyond this, we will only share your records with your other health practitioners/healthcare providers and your family members after receiving consent from you to share this information (see below).
 Additionally, you may at any time wish to disclose that no third parties as stated above are to access or be informed about your personal information or circumstances.

-We may disclose information about you to outside contractors to carry out activities on our behalf, such as an IT service provider.
-We impose security and confidentiality requirements on how they handle your personal information.
+We may disclose information about you to outside contractors to carry out activities on our behalf, such as an IT service providers or accreditation agencies.
+We impose security and confidentiality requirements on how they handle your personal information, including compliance with this policy and the Australian Privacy Principles (APPs).
 Outside contractors are required not to use information about you for any purpose except for those activities we have asked them to perform.

 Data Quality and Security